BradleyCulley/bradleyculley.github.io/_posts/2026-broken-08-02-to-sit-and-wonder-why.md

 ------

 <p>
-In Buddhism, there's this thing called "Mentality-materiality".<sup>3</sup>
+In Buddhism on the other hand, there's something called "Mentality-materiality".<sup>3</sup>
 "Mentality" is the tendency of the mind to project its own mental states onto the world.
-"Materiality" is the fact that the physical world just exists: it's indifferent to you, your thoughts, your ideals, and your narratives.
+"Materiality" is the fact that the physical world just exists: the physical world is indifferent to you, your thoughts, your ideals, and your narratives.
 </p>

 <blockquote>